developer-portal/content/tech/languages/go/go-programs.md

 Hello, Fedora!
 ```

-Yet another option is to use `go install`:
+Yet another option is to use `go install`.
+You still need to configure the modules as it was detailed before:

 ```console
 $ go install